 More...

-Lia Grainger notes that the pandemic brought noise issues to the forefront because people spend much more time in their apartments.
-This agrees with my experience.
-My clients tell me they notice more noise now because they and their neighbours are always at home.
+Lia Grainger notes that the pandemic brought noise issues to the forefront, as people began spending significantly more time in their apartments and homes.
+This observation aligns closely with my professional experience.

 Legal remedy to noise from neighbours